dcleres/investing_for_social_good/README.md

 Asset managers are increasingly challenged by their investors to manage their portfolios for social impact.
 However, it is non-trivial for investors and investment managers to maintain regular oversight over the social impact composition of their portfolios.
 The U.S. Securities and Exchange Commission’s (SEC’s) EDGAR maintains a digital record of the portfolio filings of publicly traded asset managers.
 All the News is a Kaggle dataset of news articles primarily from 2016 to 2017.

-Furthermore, it could be interesting to correlate the great public's interest into social good project expressed on social media like Twitter, Facebook or the news with the actual investments that are done.
+Furthermore, it could be interesting to correlate the greater public's interest into social good projects expressed on social media platforms such as Twitter and Facebook, or news platforms, with the actual investments that are done.

 # Research questions
 - How to map news article sentiments to specific investments held by companies?